 28. See the Blue and Green Lake at the same time.
 These two lakes are right next to each other, and whereas the green lake is sacred making it good for a stroll, anything goes at the blue lake.
 Eat your lunch, take a dip and enjoy life.
 Lunchtime topic: why are the lakes different colours?

-Free Things To Do In Gisborne
+go to site Free Things To Do In Gisborne

 29. Be the first to see the sunrise of the day.
 This involves an early start to the day to reach the summit of Mount Hikurangi.
 It’s pretty satisfying being one of the first in the world to see the sunrise for the day.